Paul Truong: Chess journalist and photographer

-Truong is a prolific photographer who has taken as many as 30,000 pictures per year at chess related events in several countries.
-He posts his digital files in the public domain, usually on the same day they are taken, for use free-of-charge by news outlets and blogs.
+Truong is a prolific photographer who has taken as many as 30,000 pictures per year at chess-related events in several countries.
+He posts his digital files in the public domain, usually on the day they are taken, for use free of charge by news outlets and blogs.
 Truong's photos have appeared on multiple book and magazine covers.

 USCF election and resignation

 In 2007, Truong ran for the USCF Executive Board and won, along with his wife, Susan.
 Sam Sloan, one of the defeated candidates, filed suit to overturn the election results.
 During the ensuing litigation, four members of the board asked Truong to step down from his position on the Board for "neglecting his fiduciary duties".
-The lawsuits eventually were all dismissed or settled, and Truong severed affiliation with the USCF, with none of the parties admitting to any wrongdoing.
+The lawsuits eventually were all dismissed or settled, and Truong severed his affiliation with the USCF, with none of the parties admitting to any wrongdoing.